Implats warns of "devastating" impact on Rustenburg as mulls quitting RBPlat bid - Miningmx

-IMPALA Platinum (Implats) CEO Nico Muller said he expected the Public Investment Corporation (PIC), the state-owned asset manager to decide imminently how it intended to vote on rival bids for Royal Bafokeng Platinum (RBPlat).
+IMPALA Platinum (Implats) CEO Nico Muller said he expected the Public Investment Corporation (PIC), the state-owned asset manager to decide imminently how it intended to vote on its offer for Royal Bafokeng Platinum (RBPlat).

 But he warned the firm was preparing to abandon its full takeover bid – a development that could have a major impact on jobs in Rustenburg, the North West province city that sits at the centre of South Africa’s platinum group metal (PGM) industry.

 Implats owns about 40.71% of RBPlat after bidding R90/share in cash and shares last year and was hopeful of winning 42% control, said Muller.
-However, Northam Platinum lodged a bid of its own worth R172.70 per RBPlat share and has a stake of more than 35%.
+However, Northam Platinum has indicated its intention to launch a bid of its own worth R172.70 per RBPlat share.
+It currently has a stake of about 38%.

-Faced with these competing offers, the PIC elected not to make a decision fearing a bidding war between Implats and Northam that would destroy value.
+Faced with Implats’ offer and Northam’s intention to offer, the PIC elected not to make a decision fearing a bidding war between Implats and Northam that would destroy value.

-Muller said, however, that Implats would abandon its RBPlat takeover offer if its ambitions were frustrated.
-An additional complexity Implats faces is a delay in the granting of a compliance certificate from the JSE’s Takeover and Regulation Panel (TRP).
+Muller said, however, that Implats would abandon the transaction if its ambitions were frustrated.
+An additional complexity Implats faces is a delay in the granting of a compliance certificate from the Takeover and Regulation Panel (TRP) which reports to the department of trade and industry.

 The certificate is the only regulatory hurdle required by Implats in order to close its offer.
 Last year, Northam filed an objection to the grant of the certificate on the basis of an alleged unlawful share issuance and contractual agreements between RBPlat and its COO and CEO last year.